 SAFE AND SECURE

 Andi Baritchi began his UT Arlington career at age 15.
-A math and science genius like Ewin, he completed everything his high school had to offer by ninth grade.
+A math and science genius, he completed everything his high school had to offer by ninth grade.
 College was the obvious next step, and soon Andi and his parents were meeting with then-Provost (and current president of Prairie View A&M University) George Wright.

 “He’s in large part responsible for where I am today,” Baritchi says of Dr. Wright.
 “He was willing to take a chance on me.”